inside.ewu.edu

 Pre-requisites: CHEM 351.

-This course is an introduction to the elementary techniques of the organic laboratory; including synthesis, application of chromatography, and spectrometry.
+An introduction to the elementary techniques of the organic laboratory; including synthesis, application of chromatography, and spectrometry.
 This is a laboratory course.

 Pre-requisites: CHEM 352 and CHEM 372.